People

 Mihaela served a founding trustee of the Society of Research Software Engineering (2019-2021) and was also a committee member for the RSE Association (2016-2019).

-Since joining the group in 2018 she authored or substantially contributed to a variety of projects including LanguageScreen, OMS Programme on Global Epilepsy, PETRUSHKA trial, REF 2021 Data ExplorerOCSPlus and OxMET.
+Since joining the group in 2018 she authored or substantially contributed to a variety of projects including LanguageScreen, OMS Programme on Global Epilepsy, PETRUSHKA trial, MANA trial, REF 2021 Data ExplorerOCSPlus and OxMET.

 Abhishek has a DPhil in Computer Science from the University of Oxford.